jefferislab/catnat/README.md

 ## Acknowledgements

-rcatmaid and nat were developed principally by Greg Jefferis.
+**catnat** depends on rcatmaid and nat, which were developed principally by Greg Jefferis.

 rcatmaid is based on python code presently visible at: